Bradley Stoke: Council

 The Bradley Stoke Town Council operates three activity centres located at The Bradley Stoke Jubilee Centre on Savages Wood Road, Baileys Court Activity Centre on Baileys Court Road and Brook Way Activity Centre on Brook Way.
 Each activity centre offers rooms and facilities to hire, and the provision of sports activities such as bowls, football pitches and hardball courts.

-Housing

-There are over 9000 residential homes in the Bradley Stoke area.
-1,600 properties or nearly 18% of properties are registered for social housing.

-Bradley Stoke North

-To the north of the town (often referred to as Bradley Stoke North—because building in the town was originally in two locations, north and south, eventually working towards the centre: for many years the two sites were separated by an expanse of green fields) there are a number of other facilities on Pear Tree Road.

 Bradley Stoke Leisure Centre and library

 Bradley Stoke Leisure Centre and library.

-The Active leisure centre near the town centre provides access to a 25m swimming pool and a public library.
+The Active leisure centre near the town centre provides access to a 25 metre swimming pool and a public library.
 Additional services at the leisure centre include a gym, beauty salon, Soho Coffee and a skate park.
 The leisure centre and library are host to many in house and local activity groups.

-In 2018, as part of renovations reducing the size of the sports hall, a small climbing centre was installed.
+In 2018, renovations reduced the sports hall in size and introduced a small climbing centre (amongst other changes).

 The Soho coffee shop was established in June 2013 and was renovated in 2017.

-Bradley Stoke South

-The south of Bradley Stoke (referred to as Bradley Stoke South) has a number of facilities in Bailey's Court.